r-hub/blog/content/post/2020-11-24-url-checks/index.md

 A problem we can't solve regarding URLs is when you'd like to make a bug fix release very fast but there's some sort of false positive in URL checks and therefore a human might need to look at the submission, slowing down the release: do you remove the URL or escape it somehow?

 [^1]: Furthermore, the guidance (and therefore roxygen2 implementation) sometimes change, so it's good to know this could happen to you --- hopefully this won't scare you away for adding cross-references! <a href="https://www.mail-archive.com/r-package-devel@r-project.org/msg05504.html" class="uri">https://www.mail-archive.com/r-package-devel@r-project.org/msg05504.html</a>

+[^2]: At the moment of writing, it might fail to warn you of invalid [plain URLs in vignettes](https://github.com/r-lib/urlchecker/issues/4).